Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 To fix this, you need to transfer your fuel from storage to production.
 You can do this by clicking "Economy" in [player information buttons](#player-information-buttons) to see the manual option.
-However, since it is quite tedious to do this every time, it is recommended to use the AI.
+However, since it is quite tedious to do this every time, AI provided by the game can automate this process.

 ### DefaultFuelResourceSalaryAI